 Because of the nature of lateral canal BPPV, vertigo may be caused by turning the head in either direction whereas a patient with a more common form of vertigo will only experience dizziness while turning the head to one particular side.
 Also, vertigo attacks tend to last longer and be more severe when lateral canal BPPV is the problem.

 If you experience vertigo that occurs frequently, your problem may not be in the ear but in the neck.
 This is because injuries that result in upper cervical misalignments can affect the function of the vestibular nerve as well as the Eustachian tubes that drain fluid away from the ear.
 Too much fluid can also result in vertigo, tinnitus (ringing in the ear), hearing problems, and other symptoms.

-If you began to experience vertigo following any sort of head or neck injury, seeing an upper cervical chiropractor for an evaluation makes sense.
+If you began to experience vertigo following any sort of head or neck injury, see an upper cervical chiropractor.
 Unlike other forms of chiropractic, upper cervical care is very gentle and involves very precise diagnostic imaging techniques to determine the exact location and degree of the misalignment.
 This leads to very precise and long-lasting adjustments that give the body more time to heal.
 To learn more, contact a local practitioner to schedule an appointment.